DavidDock/cheers-to-beers/README.md

 This displays all the single post details which includes functionality to star and cheer the post if the user is logged in.
 The number of stars, cheers and comments are displayed which changes once one is added.
 There is a link to the comment modal were the user can view, add, edit and delete comments.

+#### Related user stories:
+- As a user I can view a single post so I can read its details.
+- As a user I can continue scrolling posts as they auto load to improve user experience.
+- As a user I can see all comments on a post to enhance interaction with the website

 ### Star and Cheers